 Bangkok is crowded, noisy and hectic.
 Right in the middle of it is Lumpini Park, which is relaxed, quiet and peaceful.
 Follow the paths round the many lakes, looking for the monitor lizards which inhabit the park.
 They come in all shapes and sizes but there are some monsters over 5ft.
 They’re harmless if you leave them in peace.

-Lumpini Park is also a popular running and cycling destination for those looking to get some activity into their stay.
+Lumpini Park is also a popular running destination for those looking to get some activity into their stay – better in the mornings or evenings though.

 3. Get lost in Chinatown